 1. Pashmina from Ladakh (I just read this WSJ article about craftsmen in the region sourcing wool in a way that honors ancient tradition)

 2. People Tree (this flagship ethical fashion retailer was one of the first to the e-commerce marketplace and it’s based in New Delhi.
+They may use services such as FastSpring to help with global payments.
 I’ll be making a visit.)

 3. Artisan necklaces, bangles, earrings galore!